 A dilute negative means you succeeded in masking the results but failed in keeping either of the three things above in check.
 The employer may choose to fire you for dishonesty or ask you for a cleaner sample.

 So, how do you keep everything in range for the integrity test and maintain the metabolite levels below the cutoff?

 Working your way around it

-The only way you can make sure that everything works out is by thorough preparation.
-To set things straight, dilution is not simple and you will be very mistaken to think so.
+The only way you can make sure that everything works out is through thorough preparation.
+To set things straight, dilution is not simple, and you will be very mistaken to think so.
 The method that you are about to read is, unlike what most guides deliver, detailed in that it looks at all the aspects of a successful dilution.

 There are a couple of things that you will need for this procedure: THC and creatinine test strips, vitamin B2, and electrolyte powder.
 You may also include an optional creatine supplement if you are worried about cutting it close.